Benchmarking near-term quantum devices with the Variational Quantum Eigensolver and the Lipkin-Meshkov-Glick model: Eigenstate Generating Operator

 The variables $E_\ell$ are spectral parameters, also known as pair energies or pairons~\cite{LermaH.:2013cla}.
 The spectral parameters are obtained by solving the Bethe ansatz equation(s)~\cite{ORTIZ2005421,LermaH.:2013cla}:

 The variables $g$ and $\eta$ are analytic functions of interaction strengths $V$ and $W$ parameter~\cite{pan1999analytical,ORTIZ2005421}:

 where $s$ is a sign parameter

-As a guide for circuit design, the EGO also illustrates the vector support and suggests that a linear-gate-count circuit should exist.
-Both of these qualities make the LMG model suitable for benchmarking in NISQ devices.
+As a guide for circuit design, the EGO also illustrates the $\mathcal{O}(N/2)$ vector support and suggests that a linear-gate-count circuit should exist.
+Both of these qualities make the LMG model suitable for benchmarking in NISQ devices because it can then be simulated with low resources in both gate- and qubit-counts.

 For a given $M,\nu_a,\nu_b$ there are $M+1$ distinct solutions for the spectral parameters.
 Substituting these into the EGO then results in $M+1$ unnormalized eigenstates which are themselves superpositions of up to $M+1$ Fock basis states.
 To generate all the eigenstates for a given particle number $N$, one must solve the Bethe equations for all possible combinations of $M,\nu_a,\nu_b$ and apply all distinct solution sets for the spectral parameters to the EGO, of which there should be a total of $N+1$.